Gabry993/pointing-user-interface-hri/README.md

 ```
 Start the interaction by pressing the metawear button as explained [before](#interaction).

-Note that this will launch only the PUI software, we don't have the driver for the conveyor belt system.
-In general, one would need to interface with it and get a list of all the packages and their position.
+Note that this will launch only the PUI software, we don't have the "driver" for the conveyor belt system.
+In general, one would need to interface with it and get a list of all the packages and their positions.
 We were able to test our system both in VR, with the simulated conveyor, and in the real world.
-For the latter case, we were manually adding packages on the conveyor and in our system: knowing the belt speeds, we were able to estimate their position and run the interaction.
+For the latter case, we were manually adding packages on the conveyor and in our system at the same time: knowing the belt speeds, we were able to estimate their positions and run the interaction.